codefellows/seattle-code-301n24/curriculum/class-07/facilitator/README.md

 ### Demo - Custom Express Servers and node.js

 - **Why** (5 min)
+  - Secure our keys, as HTTP Referrer can be spoofed
+  - Set us up to scale our application, without hammering the API
   - Provide our application a single point to fetch all of the data it needs
-  - Allow a server to do the hard work of making all of the data "look the same"
+  - Allow a server to do the hard work of formatting data to feed our front end
-  - Servers have better/faster connections to other servers, making it more efficient than the browser doing this job
+  - Servers may have better/faster connections to other servers, making it more efficient than the browser doing this job
 - **What** (10 min)
   - Node.js and Express
   - Web/HTTP Server